e271828e/Flight.jl/docs/notes/design/framework_spec.md

 step in which the edge was observed.
 Exact, not approximate, for guards over `u`/`m` alone — those predicates are piecewise frame-constant ([§2.1](#21-events-two-detection-policies)).

-**chattering / event budget** — the bounded per-step localization allowance, `event_budget`, a `Simulation` deployment keyword defaulting to 8;
-exhaustion *degrades* rather than throws — localization stops for the rest of the frame and further crossings fire at the next boundary, under a `ChatteringBudget` warning naming the event ([§8.4](#84-localization-mechanics)).
+**chattering / localization budget** — the bounded per-frame localization allowance, `localization_budget`, a `Simulation` deployment keyword defaulting to 8; exhaustion *degrades* rather than throws — localization stops for the rest of the frame and further crossings fire at the next boundary, under a `ChatteringBudget` warning naming the event ([§8.4](#84-localization-mechanics)).

 **`Δt_base`** — the base tick period, an integer multiple `n·h` of the